programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 topics: [r]
 difficulty: 3
 activity: analyzing
-abstract: In this lesson, you will learn how to download YouTube comments and use the R programming language to analyze the political values of a corpus with the Wordfish algorithm.
+abstract: In this lesson, you will learn how to download YouTube comments and use the R programming language to analyze the opposing ideological underpinnings within a corpus with the Wordfish algorithm.
 avatar_alt: Visual description of lesson image
 doi: XX.XXXXX/phen0000
 ---